Podjisin/saresari-pos/README.md

 - `inventory_history`, `product_history`
 - `settings` – stores app configuration

----

 ## 📝 Project Status

 🔧 **Still in development.**
 Currently focused on inventory and basic sales functions.
-More features like printing receipts, user accounts, and reports will be added soon.
+More features like printing receipts, user accounts, and reports will be added soon. maybe.

----

 ## 💖 Why This Project?